import spaceprime as sp

 Next, we’ll convert the habitat suitability values into deme sizes, so each cell in the raster will represent a deme in our model.
 We’ll use a linear transformation to convert the suitability values to deme sizes, where the suitability value is multiplied by a constant to get the deme size.
 The constant is the maximum local deme size, which we set to 1000.
 For more on transformations, see the suitability to deme size transformation functions vignette.

-d = sp.raster_to_demes(r, transformation="linear", max_local_size=1000)
+= sp.raster_to_demes(r, transformation="linear", max_local_size=1000) d

 Now that we have our deme sizes, we can set up the demographic model. spaceprime uses an object-oriented programming paradigm for creating a demographic model.
 Although most R users are more familiar with a functional programming paradigm, object-oriented programming does exist in R.